 By collecting consumer data and broadly applying it across the product’s development, the various groups and departments involved need to collaborate more closely.
 Therefore, communication throughout the business is enhanced as conforming to the organization’s strategic objectives is made easier.

 A drawback of the framework is its dependency on the consumer.
-A product may be successful by controlling and driving consumer behavior but the QFD concept is solely reactionary: where the consumer communicates a want, it is translated into a technical requirement of the product.
+A product may be successful by controlling and driving consumer behavior but the quality function deployment concept is solely reactionary: where the consumer communicates a want, it is translated into a technical requirement of the product.
 It is possible that the consumer will not be aware of a need or desire they have.
 Using the QFD, commercial opportunities that exist beyond the consumer’s perception cannot be investigated and will be lost.